Travelling with a child who Has Chickenpox

 Can you still travel if your child has chickenpox?

 Chickenpox is infectious.
 If another adult or child has not yet come into contact with the disease, it's likely it will spread.
 It's advisable that if your child is currently experiencing chickenpox, you postpone your travels until they are back to their regular health.

 Can my child travel on a plane with chickenpox?

 It's important to check the policy of the airline that you're flying with, as some can refuse passengers that suffer from a contagious disease.
 Chickenpox can stop you from flying, at the very least until the red blisters have scabbed.

 Is it safe for a child to travel with chickenpox?

 This particular disease brings with it more than just inflamed red spots.
-It also causes the child to suffer from fever, nausea and headaches, among other symptoms.
+It can also cause a child to suffer from a fever, nausea and headaches, among other symptoms.
 It's always safer to wait at home until the signs and symptoms have disappeared.